-1. A person who, because of illness, disability or for other good cause shown, requires assistance to complete an application to preregister to vote may request the county clerk in writing or by telephone to preregister the person at the person's residence.
-Upon request, the county clerk shall direct the appropriate field registrar to go to the home of such a person to preregister the person to vote.

-2. Before the fifth Sunday preceding an election, a person who because of illness, disability or for other good cause shown requires assistance to complete an application to register to vote may request the county clerk in writing or by telephone to register the person at the person's residence.
-Upon request, the county clerk shall direct the appropriate field registrar to go to the home of such a person to register the person to vote.

-293.524 1.
-The [Except as otherwise provided in this section, the] Department of Motor Vehicles shall provide an [a paper] application to preregister or register to vote to each person who applies f.

-(a) Applies for the issuance or renewal of any type of driver's license or identification card issued by the Department ... [; and

-(b) Does not apply to preregister or register to vote pursuant to section 10 of this act.

-2. The county clerk shall use the [paper] applications to preregister or register to vote which are signed and completed pursuant to subsection 1 to preregister or register applicants to vote or to correct information in a person's previous application to preregister or the registrar of voters' register.
-An [A-paper] application that is not signed must not be used to preregister or register or correct the preregistration or registration of the applicant.

-3. For the purposes of this section, each employee specifically authorized to do so by the Director of the Department may oversee the completion of an fapapers application.
-The authorized employee shall check the fpapers application for completeness and verify the information required by the fpapers application.
-Each fpapers application must include a duplicate copy or receipt to be retained by the applicant upon completion of the form.
-The Department shall, except as otherwise provided in this subsection, forward each fpapers application on a weekly basis to the county clerk or, if applicable, to the registrar of voters of the county in which the applicant resides.
-The fpapers applications must be forwarded daily during the 2 weeks immediately preceding the fifth Sunday preceding an election.
+- 1. A person who, because of illness, disability or for other good cause shown, requires assistance to complete an application to preregister to vote may request the county clerk in writing or by telephone to preregister the person at the person's residence.
+Upon request, the county clerk shall direct the appropriate field registrar to go to the home of such a person to preregister the person to vote. - Before the fifth Sunday preceding an election, a person who because of illness, disability or for other good cause shown requires assistance to complete an application to register to vote may request the county clerk in writing or by telephone to register the person at the person's residence.
+Upon request, the county clerk shall direct the appropriate field registrar to go to the home of such a person to register the person to vote. - NRS 293.524 is hereby amended to read as follows: Sec.
+53. - 1.
+The Department of Motor Vehicles shall provide an application to preregister or register to vote to each person who applies for the issuance or renewal of any type of driver's license or identification card issued by the Department. - The county clerk shall use the applications to preregister or register to vote which are signed and completed pursuant to subsection 1 to preregister or register applicants to vote or to correct information in a person's previous application to preregister or the registrar of voters' register.
+An application that is not signed must not be used to preregister or register or correct the preregistration or registration of - For the purposes of this section, each employee specifically authorized to do so by the Director of the Department may oversee the completion of an application.
+The authorized employee shall check the application for completeness and verify the information required by the application.
+Each application must include a duplicate copy or receipt to be retained by the applicant upon completion of the form.
+The Department shall, except as otherwise provided in this subsection, forward each application on a weekly basis to the county clerk or, if applicable, to the registrar of voters of the county in which the applicant resides.
+The applications must be forwarded daily during the 2 weeks immediately preceding the fifth Sunday preceding an election.

-4. [The Department is not required to provide a paper application to preregister or register to vote pursuant to subsection I to a person who affirmatively declines to apply to preregister or register to vote pursuant to this section and submits to the Department a written form that meets the requirements of 52 U.S.C. § 20506(a)(6).
-Information related to the declination to apply to preregister or register to vote must not be used for any purpose other than voter registration.

-5.]
-The county clerk shall accept any [paper] application to [register]:
+4. The county clerk shall accept any application to [register]: